prokki/ext-datetime/README.md

 #### Cloning

-Two new methods adds the availability to use chaining after cloning an object.
+Two new methods add the availability to use chaining directly after cloning an object.

 ##### duplicate()